CSCD01/team_04-project/deliverable/4/design.md

 ## Tracing ##

 To get an idea of how this change would need to fit in, it would be helpful to trace the `Axes.errorbar()` method.
 As mentioned previously, it takes parameters for the data points `x`,`y`, and the error ranges `xerr`,`yerr`.
 First, these parameters are turned into iterables, if they are not already.
-If `x='7'`, then it is converted to `x=['7']`.
-And if the error ranges are specified as, for example, `xerr='3'`, and there are 4 data points, then it is converted to `x=['3','3','3']`.
+For example `x='7'` is converted to `x=['7']`.
+And if the error ranges are specified as, for example, `xerr='3'`, and there are 4 data points, then it is converted to `x=['3','3','3','3']`.

-In lines 3248 to 3297, the styles are applied for the plot, including the data line, and the errorbars (with barlines and caplines), and their associated markers.
+In lines 3248 to 3297, the styles are applied for the plot, including the data line, and the errorbars (with barlines and caplines), with their associated markers.

-`xololims`, `xuplims`, `uplims`, and `lolims` are also converted into iterables so that they are compatible when processing data points.
+`xololims`, `xuplims`, `uplims`, and `lolims` are also converted into iterables for compatibility when processing data points.

 In line 3322, there is a method `extract_err(err, data)`.
 As mentioned previously, this method parses the iterable `err` and adds/subtracts them to the data points `data`.
 It checks that `err` (which would either be `yerr` or `xerr`), is in the proper format.
 Recall that they must either be a `scalar`, or a `1D`/`(2,n)` array-like.
-If the format of `err` is valid, then it proceeds to add these error ranges to each data point.
+If the format of `err` is valid, then the method proceeds to add these error ranges to each data point.
 In lines 3354 and 3355, it does this using list comprehension.

 ```
 low = [v - e for v, e in zip(data, a)]